For where two or three are gathered together in My name, I am there among them. — Matthew 18:20, HCSB

 — The Review and Herald, October 14, 1884

-Our Father in heaven, we humbly come before Your throne of grace asking for Your blessings as we unite our prayers together.
-May Your truth burn into our minds and rule in our hearts as a deep conviction and power.
-We need Your strength, O Lord, give us Your wisdom, give us opportunities to come close to hearts and right words that will draw others to Christ.
-Thank You for success as we come together and ask these things in the name of Jesus.
+Our Father in heaven, we humbly come before Your throne of grace asking for Your blessings as we unite our prayers together in the name of Jesus.
+May Your truth burn within our minds with deep conviction and rule in our hearts with power.
+Transform us, O Lord.
+Give us opportunities to come close to hearts, give us the right words that will draw others to Christ.
+Give us Your wisdom to plant precious seeds that will bear fruit for your kingdom!